djbower/spider/README.md

 ### 2. Use of MgSiO3 melt data tables (RTpress) within SPIDER
 Wolf, A.S. and D.J.
 Bower (2018), An equation of state for high pressure-temperature liquids (RTpress) with application to MgSiO3 melt, Phys.
 Earth Planet.
 Inter., 278, 59-74, doi: 10.1016/j.pepi.2018.02.004.

+### 3. Use of volatiles / atmosphere coupling
+Bower, D.J., Kitzmann, D., Wolf, A.S., Sanan, P., Dorn, C., Oza, A.V.
+(2019), Linking the evolution of terrestrial interiors and an early outgassed atmosphere to astrophysical observations, Astron.
+Astrophys., in revision, url: https://arxiv.org/abs/1904.08300

 ## Building

 1. Provide a working C compiler